 If you have complicated data that is going to change with time, you should be creating your infographics using Infogr.am.
 You can link your graphics to live sources like Google Sheets or Dropbox, and they even have a listing of public data from sources like the World Bank and the UN.
 There are 235 display options for data, and your designs can be made interactive with toggled data sets, slideshare integration, and embedded videos.
 Infogr.am is perfect for complex data, but it isn’t as visually appealing as some other options.
 Still, it’s a powerful tool for creating dynamic infographics.

 Need help implementing these tools?
 Check out our list of the top rated design firms.

 Think your design firm should be on the list?
-Get ranked today or contact us for more information.
+Get ranked today.